CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ![add Virsh pod][img__pod-add-virsh]

-### List Pods
+### List pods

-The new Pod, including a summary of contained resources, will be listed on the 'Pods' page:
+The new pod, including a summary of contained resources, will be listed on the 'Pods' page:

 ![save pod][img__pod-list]

-### View Pod details
+### View pod details

-Clicking a Pod's name on the 'Pods' page will reveal the resources contained within it, including its total number of CPU cores, the amount of total RAM and local storage.
+Clicking a pod's name on the 'Pods' page will reveal the resources contained within it, including its total number of CPU cores, the amount of total RAM and local storage.
 These values update to reflect usage and remaining resources.